open-sdg/open-sdg/docs/deployment.md

 The easiest way to perform these builds is to use a free automation service like Github Actions, TravisCI, or CircleCI.
 Alternatives such as self-hosted Jenkins are possible, but require more maintenance and likely would not be free.

-Note that the "starter" repositories are pre-configured to handle all ofthe tasks mentioned in this document, using Github Actions for automation.
+Note that the "starter" repositories are pre-configured to handle all of the tasks mentioned in this document, using Github Actions for automation.

 ## Hosting providers